 |6.
 11.||Stream ciphers: RC4, ChaCha20.
 Hash functions: requirements, Merkle-Damgård construction by iterating compression function.
 How to obtain a compression function: Davies-Meyer construction from a block cipher, MD5, SHA-1, SHA-2.
 Sponge functions: principle and analysis for random permutations.|

-- Web page of the previous run of this lecture (in Czech).
+- Web page of the previous run of this lecture (in Czech, includes video recordings).